 Section Eleven: Executive Committee of the Authority

-The full membership of CCSWA shall elect an Executive Committee to manage the operations of CCSWA, provided, however, that the specific division of responsibilities for such management between the Executive Committee, the full membership of CCSWA and any other body or officer of CCSWA shall be consistent with the by-laws of CCSWA as adopted.
-Each member of the Executive Committee shall have one vote, consistent with and as determined with the tiered voting system established by this Ordinance for meetings of the authority’s full membership.
-The members of the Executive Committee shall constitute an odd number shall include at least one representative from each of the three (3) voting tiers established pursuant to this Ordinance for meetings of the authority’s full membership, and shall also be determined by considerations of geographical representation based on the established sub-regions of this Ordinance, all such matters and the terms of office and appointment of such Executive Committee members and other matters pertaining thereto to be specifically determined in a manner consistent with the by-laws of CCSWA to be adopted after its formation.
+The full membership of CCSWA shall elect an Executive Committee to manage the operations of CCSWA; provided, however, that the specific division of responsibilities for such management between the Executive Committee, the full membership of CCSWA and any other body or officer of CCSWA shall be consistent with the CCSWA By-Laws, as adopted and/or amended from time to time.
+Each member of the Executive Committee shall have one (1) vote, consistent with the By-Laws and by this Ordinance for meetings of the authority’s full membership.
+The members of the Executive Committee shall constitute an odd number and shall be elected consistent with the provisions of the CCSWA By-Laws, as amended from time to time.

 Section Twelve: Adoption